BenediktWi/DIMOP_2.1/frontend/README.md

 The development server proxies API requests starting with `/projects`, `/materials`, `/nodes`, `/relations`, `/score` and `/ws` to `http://localhost:8000`.
 Make sure the backend is running on that port before starting the frontend.
-On start it connects to the backend at the same host and loads project 1.
-When this request fails, the app displays an error message to help with troubleshooting.
+By default the client loads project `1`.
+You can open a different project by adding `?project=<id>` to the URL or by setting the `projectId` value in your browser's local storage.
+If the initial request fails, the app displays an error message to help with troubleshooting.